terraform-ncloud-modules/terraform-ncloud-vpc/README.md

 ### Structure : `variable.tf`

-You need to create `variable.tf` and declare the VPC variable to recognize VPC variable in `terraform.tfvars`.
-You can change the variable name to whatever you want.
+You need to create `variable.tf` and copy & paste the variable declaration below.

+**You can change the variable name to whatever you want.**

 ``` hcl
 variable "vpcs" {